-Police were carrying out random checks on a motorway rest area just 20 miles east of paris.
-It was located in a public busess luggage hold
+Police were carrying out random checks on a motorway rest area just 20 miles east of Paris.
+It was located in a public buses’ luggage hold

-We love a botched restorations this one involves a 16th Century wooden carving that was housed in a church in in Navarre, northern Spain
+We love a botched restoration this one involves a 16th Century wooden carving that was housed in a church in Navarre, northern Spain

 Requiring some restoration work, a priest instead of calling the local authorities, arranged for a local school teacher to restore it….